aplteam/Tester2/README.md

 Any `Cleanup` function should either return a shy result --- which will be inored --- or no result at all.
 It might accept a right argument, but this is optional: it might as well be niladic.
 If it _does_ accept a right argument it will get the parameter namespace passed.

+Note that a function `Cleanup` would be executed no matter whether there was or was not a function `Initial`, and if there was, no matter whether it returned a 0 or a 1 or nothing at all.

 ### Cleaning up for groups

 You can have clean-up functions for groups.
 It's recognzied by naming convention: for a group `foo` the function's name must be `Cleanup_foo`.